Animation Research vessel MS Freya Stark for Citizen Science Citizens creating science as lay researcher

-Research Vessel in action
+Research Vessel

-Our goal: to operate a research vessel together with scientists.
+Our goal: Building a research ship together

-Citizen Science Platform
+Citizen Science Research Vessel

-New construction of research vessel
+New construction of the Citizen Science Animation Shipyard research vessel

 MS Freya Stark